 Fidel joined Watsi on April 7th, 2014.
-Six years ago, Fidel became the 135th member to automatically support a new Watsi patient every month.
-Since then, 5,905 more people have become monthly donors!
-Fidel's most recent donation traveled 8,800 miles to support Meas, construction worker from Cambodia, to fund surgery on his scalp.
+Eight years ago, Fidel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Fidel's most recent donation traveled 8,800 miles to support Srey Nath, a bright student and future teacher from Cambodia, to fund life-changing spinal surgery.

 Fidel has funded healthcare for 86 patients in 11 countries.